 Electronic communication is usually prompt and convenient.
 It allows medical practices to message patients and share information such as appointment details, multimedia messages, and other information or files very quickly.

-Electronic patient communication can be instant and is very beneficial as patients can now get information on the go.
-The speed of vital information can save patients’ lives.
-For example, a patient with a sudden health problem is savable from a poor outcome with the help of immediate information transmission.
+Electronic patient communication can be instant and reach individuals on the go.
+The speed of vital health information can save patient lives.
+The outcome of a patient struck with a sudden health problem, for example, can be altered with the delivery of immediate information.

 2. Low Cost

-Unlike traditional letters, electronic patient communications can save your practice time and money.
-For example, text messaging is cheaper than conventional mail — text messaging involves minimal to no cost.
+Electronic patient communications can save both your practice and your patients time and money.
+For example, text messaging is cheaper than conventional mail — and involves minimal to no cost.
 You can also disseminate urgent and crucial information via text or phone.
-That eliminates the cost of transportation for your patients whenever they need to ask questions about their prescriptions, appointment details, and other health-related information.
+Patients no longer need to bear the cost of transportation, when they need to ask questions about their prescriptions, appointment details, and other health-related information.

-Electronic communication involves using mobile devices such as cellphones/smartphones, laptops, and tablets.
+Electronic communication involves the use of mobile devices such as cellphones, laptops, and tablets.
 These devices enable patients to always stay in touch with their healthcare providers.
-They can easily carry these devices around, hence the portability of information and messaging.
+Patients can easily carry these devices around, hence the portability of information and messaging.

 This form of communication can enhance the productivity of providers or medical staff who work online.
-They can do their tasks anywhere, even when they are away from home, on a beach, on a plane, and anywhere else you can think of, encouraging productivity.
+They can do their tasks anywhere, even when they are away from home — at a conference perhaps or on a plane.

-Since the mobility of electronic communications enables providers to offer care from anywhere, the same applies to patients.
-For instance, patients who have health concerns or suddenly need more information about their medications can access their health information via a patient portal or send a text message or email to their provider if they need assistance.
+Since the mobility of electronic communications allows providers to offer care from anywhere, the same applies to patients.
+For instance, patients who have health concerns or suddenly need more information about their medication can access their health information via a patient portal or send a text message or email to their provider if they need assistance.
 There’s no need for an office visit.

 Cons of Electronic Patient Communications